ibm-wm-transition/Transform-Util/README.md

 2. Now run the workflow it will give you output in the logger.

 --------
 These tools are provided as-is and without warranty or support.
 They do not constitute part of the webMethods product suite.
 Users are free to use, fork and modify them, subject to the license agreement.
-While Software AG welcomes contributions, we cannot guarantee to include every contribution in the master project.
+While we welcome contributions, we cannot guarantee to include every contribution in the master project.